MacLemon/CongressChecklist/README.md

 - A good pair of working shoes
 - Utility belt
 - Nametag (ideally with your pronouns)
+- Heavy-duty gloves might also come in handy

 ## 🔙 For when you return home
 - Store chocolate/chips/crisps at home as an post-event depression antidote